 Although there is some shade on the trails, you will also walk in the sun a lot.
 Bring sun protection (sun screen, sun hat, sun glasses) with you.

 Safety and scams in Petra

 Solo female travellers should be aware of the Bedouin love scam.
-Bedouin hospitality does exist, but no longer in Petra where tourism is big business.
-Don’t accept invitations from Bedouin men for ‘free’ rides, tours, walks, meals at their family homes or a night at their desert cave.
+Bedouin hospitality does exist, but it is rare in Petra where tourism is big business.
+Be mindful about invitations from Bedouin men for ‘free’ rides, tours, walks, meals at their family homes or a night at their desert cave.
 Remember, nothing is for free in Petra.

 The above doesn’t mean Petra is dangerous for solo female travellers.
 I had a great trip to Jordan and felt perfectly safe as a woman.
 I found the love scammers to be pretty obvious.
 Most are young men starting with an innocent conversation before moving on to some kind of invitation.
 It was easy to sense where it was going and after a firm, no thank you (la, shukran), most of them left me alone.

 There are other scams in Petra too.
 As soon as you enter Petra there are lots of wannabe guides that want to show you ‘secret’ trails and viewpoints.
 Remember that the official trails are easy to find without a guide.
-Other trails are generally not recommended, because they are not safe or because of preservation of the fragile sandstone structures.
+Other trails are generally not recommended, because they are not safe or the risk of danmaging fragile sandstone structures.
 Therefore stick to the official trails and if you really like a guide for more information, negotiate a price beforehand.

 Disclaimer: This post about 2 days in Petra contains affiliate links.
 If you buy any service through any of my links, I will get a small commission at no extra cost to you.
 These earnings help me to keep Backpack Adventures alive!
 Thanks for your support